EllaTheCat/dopamine-2024/README.md

 - **Context Help** Excepting Menu Keys and More Menu Keys modes, not a shipshape requirement beyond an empty document with the correct title for the current mode. **There has to be a WASD keyboard layout diagram** accessible (show|hide) via the keyboard for these two modes.
 Mod5+slash is reserved for this.

+## About Us

+Ella was my pet cat and the inspiration for my not-at-work alter-ego EllaTheCat on github.
+She is also my presence as EllaTheCat on reddit as someone who is helpful but not afraid to show her claws.
+I'm Karl Wood, the one with PD.